aleksandregvrm/go_bank/README.md

 #### Firstly you need to provide the correct env variables and then run the following commands in the Makefile

 #### Look up the .env structure in .env.example file

+#### Before merging changes on the main branch we utilize ci pipeline with github actions...